-- Work with MES and the State to recapture a portion of the sewer capacity reserved for the State so that it can be used throughout the Freedom sewer service area - Expand the WWTP to realize 4.67 mgd which is the current assigned Maryland Tributary Strategy nutrient loading cap in the future.
+- Work with MES and the State to recapture a portion of the sewer capacity reserved for the State so that it can be used throughout the Freedom sewer service area - Expand the WWTP to realize 4.67 MGD which is the current assigned Maryland Tributary Strategy nutrient loading cap in the future. - Conduct a feasibility study for extending services to existing small lot residential, currently on septic, beyond the twenty percent reservation for future emergency connections.